top of page

 Reserve Study Funding

-We will need the association's most recent month's Balance Sheet and Income Statement.
+We need the association's most recent month's Balance Sheet and Income Statement.
 We are keying into the reserve account on these two documents for the monthly reserve allocation and reserve balance.

 We recommend you seek advise from your community manager and/or legal representation.